 Jurors in the Elizabeth Holmes trial may take next week off

-The jurors assessing 11 charges of fraud and conspiracy against former Theranos CEO Elizabeth Holmes are scheduled to begin their third day of deliberations Thursday
+The jurors assessing 11 charges of fraud and conspiracy against former Theranos CEO Elizabeth Holmes began their third day of deliberations Thursday

-SAN JOSE, Calif. -- The jurors responsible for assessing 11 charges of fraud and conspiracy against former Theranos CEO Elizabeth Holmes are scheduled to begin their third day of deliberations on Thursday.
+SAN JOSE, Calif. -- The jurors responsible for assessing 11 charges of fraud and conspiracy against former Theranos CEO Elizabeth Holmes began their third day of deliberations Thursday.

 If they haven't reached a verdict by the end of the day, U.S. District Judge Edward Davila and the attorneys for both sides will discuss the possibility of taking a break until Jan.
 3. The jury had originally signaled that it was willing to deliberate during the week between Christmas and New Year’s Day.

-On Tuesday after roughly 13 hours of deliberation, the jurors asked U.S. District Judge Edward Davila whether they could take home the 39-page document spelling out their legal instructions to study it more carefully.
+On Tuesday after roughly 13 hours of deliberation, the jurors asked the judge whether they could take home the 39-page document spelling out their legal instructions to study it more carefully.

 The jury is charged with deciding whether Holmes turned her blood-testing startup into a massive scam.
 If convicted on all counts, Holmes, 37, could face up to 20 years in prison.